Benchmarking Stochastic Approximation Algorithms for Fairness-Constrained Training of Deep Neural Networks: Experimental evaluation

+Note that ACSIncome is a real-world dataset for which ERM-based predictors without fairness safeguards are known to learn biases \citep{hanFFBFairFairness2023}.
+Accordingly, \Cref{table:exps_fairnessmetrics-traintest} (line 1) shows that an ERM predictor without fairness safeguards has poor fairness metrics; see also \Cref{fig:spider-line}.

-\paragraph{Problems.} We consider the constrained ERM problem \eqref{eq:learnpb_fair} -- $\mathcal{R} = 0$, and, as baselines, the ERM problem \eqref{eq:learnpb} without any regularization, $\mathcal{R} = 0$, and with a fairness inducing regularizer $\mathcal{R}$ that promotes small difference in accuracy between groups, provided by the Fairret library \cite{buyl2024fairret}.
+\paragraph{Problems.} We consider the constrained ERM problem \eqref{eq:learnpb_fair} without any regularization $\mathcal{R} = 0$.
+As our data is divided into just two groups, we constrain the difference between the loss values $\ell^{s_i}$ directly, instead of taking the average.
+In addition, we consider as baselines the ERM problem \eqref{eq:learnpb} without any regularization, $\mathcal{R} = 0$, and with a fairness inducing regularizer $\mathcal{R}$ that promotes small difference in accuracy between groups, provided by the Fairret library \citep{buyl2024fairret}.
 In all problems, we take as loss function the Binary Cross Entropy with Logits Loss

 where $\sigma(z) = \frac{1}{1+e^{-z}}$ is the sigmoid function, and the prediction function $f_\theta$ is a neural network with 2 interconnected hidden layers of sizes 64 and 32 and ReLU activation, with a total of 194 parameters.